Last Updated on

 11. How do I know if I have Dengue Fever?

-Dengue fever starts off feeling like a bad flu, and progresses to muscle aches and pains that if not diagnosed early, can be fatal.
+Dengue fever starts off feeling like a bad flu and progresses to muscle aches and pains that if not diagnosed early, can be fatal.
 Dengue has specific symptoms that start 4 to 7 days after being bitten by an infected mosquito.

 A blood test can definitively diagnose Dengue, so if you are feeling like a “flu” is getting worse with increased muscle and bone aching then get to a hospital for a blood test.
 The turnaround for a blood test for Dengue at Siloam is around 3 hours.
 If you test positive for Dengue you need to be admitted to hospital for specialist care immediately.

 Dengue is transmitted through a particular breed of mosquito.
-It must first bite someone who is already carrying the disease, and then passes in on to a new host, so it is not contagious once contracted, but obviously being bitten by mosquitoes while you are travelling with someone who has been diagnosed as contracting Dengue makes you high risk, so getting a blood test with your travelling partners are a smart thing to do.
+It must first bite someone who is already carrying the disease, and then passes in on to a new host, so it is not contagious once contracted, but obviously being bitten by mosquitoes while you are travelling with someone who has been diagnosed as contracting Dengue makes you high risk, so getting a blood test with your travelling partners is a smart thing to do.

 Bali is not the Dengue-infested swamp that some news media outlets would have you believe, although when there is an outbreak it travels quickly, just like anywhere else in the world.